How to grow lilac

 Syringa 'Red Pixie'

-Syringa ‘Red Pixie’ is a compact lilac, baring masses of fragrant pink flowers, which open from red buds.
+Syringa ‘Red Pixie’ is a compact lilac, bearing masses of fragrant pink flowers, which open from red buds.
 It often then flowers again in late summer or early autumn.
-Perfect for a small garden, it will also grow in a large pot.
+Perfect for a small garden, it can also be grown in a large pot.
 Height x Spread: 1.8m x 1.8m

 Syringa meyeri 'Palibin'